-After a bit of panic and research, you’ve come to terms with the distressing discovery that your plant baby is in distress.
-It could be unwelcome visitors (😱) or some kind of fungal thing going on (🤢).
-So, what's a distressed plant parent to do?
+After a bit of panic and research, you’ve come to terms with the upsetting discovery that your plant baby is in distress.
+It could be unwelcome visitors (😱) or maybe some kind of fungal thing (🤢).
+So, what's a worried plant parent to do?
 Get yourself some neem oil!
 It’ll save the day for you and your poor, suffering plant.

 What Is Neem Oil?

 Neem oil is used and loved by many plant parents.
 Most critically, it's a safe, organic, and effective way to deal with the pesky pests and diseases that your plant may encounter in their life.

 While it is non-toxic and pet-friendly, it does have a bit of a stink to it…something between garlic and sulfur. 👃 Definitely not the best smelling oil, but we'll let it slide because it’s just so good for our plant babes!